and the assurance that there are people who care.

 Tents and backpacks are available upon request and distributed to individuals experiencing homelessness with the most critical need.

 As disciples of Jesus Christ, we willingly share his word and teachings with all Opportunity House Guests.
-Every morning, we have Devotion and prayer is lifted up for individuals and families by request.
-Bible Study is hosted every Wednesday after lunch at 12:45pm.
-Additionally, our congregation, The Gathering, meets on site every Saturday at 7:00pm for individuals who wish to gain a deeper understanding of the word of God.
+Every morning, we have Devotion, and prayer is lifted up for individuals and families by request.
+Bible Study is hosted every Wednesday at 6:00 pm.
+Additionally, our congregation, The Gathering, meets on-site every Saturday at 7:00pm for individuals who wish to gain a deeper understanding of the word of God.

 Health and wellbeing are pretty significant concerns for anyone.
 So we've partnered with strong community leaders and many agencies, to help us to address this concern for all of our Cabarrus neighbors experiencing homelessness.
 This allows us to ensure that Opportunity House Guests are able to receive free wellness checks, medications, and therapy sessions.